GeBender/cupcake/README.md

-(c) Cupcake: Rapid and Tasty Development Framework.
+Cupcake
 =======
+The Rapid and Tasty Development Framework.

-Cupcake is a autoRouter and autoRender microFramework based on the Symfony2 Components.
+(c) Cupcake is a autoRouter and autoRender microFramework based on the Symfony2 Components.